naiyeleo/ABS/README.md

 The repo contains two parts.
 The source code of ABS pytorch version used in TrojAI competition and the binary code of ABS tensorflow+keras version.

-## The source code of ABS pytorch version used in TrojAI competition
+## The source code of ABS pytorch version

-This repo include source code of ABS for TrojAI compeition different rounds.
+This repo include source code of ABS pytorch version.

-The source code can be accessed at https://github.com/naiyeleo/ABS/blob/master/TrojAI_competition/round1/abs_pytorch_round1.py
+The source code of ABS pytorch version for TrojAI competition round 1 can be accessed at https://github.com/naiyeleo/ABS/blob/master/TrojAI_competition/round1/abs_pytorch_round1.py

-Currently, it includes the TrojAI competition round 1 submission.
 Round 1 code is the submission for 20200725T153001 of Perspecta team.
 This submission has 0.30 cross entropy and 0.91 roc-auc on test set and 0.281 cross entropy loss and 0.92 roc-auc on holdout set.

 ## The binary code of ABS tensorflow+keras version